Hang on until day five))

 (stripped in emotions)

-So many things are flashing in my mind to be written, and as usual I get distracted.
-I was excitingly telling my mother about my experience in Gaza, when ach time she stopped me saying: “ no body tried to shoot you? “ “ The Hamas didn’t harass you?”
+So many things are flashing in my mind to be written, and as usual, I get distracted.
+I was excitingly telling my mother about my experience in Gaza when each time she stopped me saying: “ nobody tried to shoot you? “ “ The Hamas didn’t harass you?”
 “You were able to walk in the streets on your own?”
 “They allowed you to walk without a hijab?”

 Well… Gaza is definitely not Paris.
 Just to make it clear.